 The Google translate browser extension is a really useful tool that can speed up this process a lot when reading websites.
 The tool lets you translate any phrase instantaneously just by highlighting it.
 It saved me a lot of time I would have otherwise spent hunting for words in a paper dictionary, or copying and pasting the text into some other translation service.

 Sometimes Google translate isn't enough to understand a word or phrase.
 Many words are not used the same way in French as they are in English, even when they look the same.
 Often there are different ideas and thoughts associated with a word in one language, but not the other.
-For example the word précis in French means precise, but it also means specific.
+For example the word précis in French means precise, but the word préciser means to specify.
 To get a better grasp of these subtleties I often use linguee.fr which shows side-by-side comparisons of text snippets with the search query and professional translations of those snippets.
-By searching on linguee.fr, you can see how translators will translate a word differently depending on the idea that is being emphasized.
+By searching on linguee.fr, you can also see how translators will translate a word differently depending on the idea that is being emphasized.

 After a few months, I was able to understand most newspaper articles without any translation.
 I was still far from being fluent though.
 For one thing, I couldn't understand anything anyone said.
 It's surprising how a word that looks the same in French and in English will sound completely different.

 There are a lot of factors that can make listening comprehension in French difficult.
-There are many homophones (different words pronounced the same way), in French.
-For example, the words "cent", "sang", "sans", and "sens", which mean "hundred", "blood", "without", and "taste/smell", are all pronounced exactly the same.
+There are many homophones (different words pronounced the same way) in French.
+For example, the words "cent", "sang", "sans", "s'en" and "sens", which mean "hundred", "blood", "without", "within", and "taste/smell", are all pronounced exactly the same.

-Another challenge is that French speakers often will not clearly pronounce every syllable, and Parisians in particular are notorious for speaking quickly.
+Another challenge is that fluent French speakers will often skip syllables, and Parisians in particular are notorious for speaking quickly.
 To provide just one basic example, in written French negative constructions begin with the word "ne".
 But in spoken French, the word "ne" is just about always omitted.
 So instead of saying "Je ne pense pas", which means "I don't think so", they'll say "Je pense pas".